Tyrn/wei/the-insider-en.typ

      At three o'clock, Bemish drove to DJ Securities.
 One of the best broker firms in the Empire resided in a tiny place in a distinguished neighborhood.
-It  was  located in  the  palace  pavilion's western wing  -  previously the building had housed  the Cheese Bureau.
+It  was  located in  the  palace  pavilion's western wing---previously the building had housed  the Cheese Bureau.
 All  these  bureaus were dissolved, along  with  the  palace  administration  that  used to duplicate  the state apparatus.
 The Earthmen moved in the former palace officials' pavilions.
 The